High-definition television

-High-definition television (HDTV) describes a television or video system which provides a substantially higher image resolution than the previous generation of technologies.
+High-definition television (HDTV; also known as high-definition or HD) describes a television or video system which provides a substantially higher image resolution than the previous generation of technologies.
 The term has been used since at least 1933; in more recent times, it refers to the generation following standard-definition television (SDTV).
 It is the standard video format used in most broadcasts: terrestrial broadcast television, cable television, and satellite television.

 Formats

 HDTV may be transmitted in various formats: